The Best Easy Malai Kofta Recipe

 It is important that the oil reaches 375ºF.
 Ideally, you can check the oil’s temperature with a thermometer, but in the case that you don’t have one, simply try this ‘bread test’.

 Drop a very small piece of bread into the oil.
 It should sizzle and float, and become deep golden in 30 seconds.
-If the bread becomes deep golder sooner than 30 seconds, the oil is too hot.
+If the bread becomes a deep golden color sooner than 30 seconds, the oil is too hot.
 If it takes longer, let it heat up more.

 - 1/4 cup ghee or vegetable oil